-Specialised technology and support services are available to students undertaking Queensland Government subsidised training.
+The Skills Disability Support program provides specialised technology and support services to assist eligible students with disability to undertake Queensland Government subsidised training.

 There are free resources available to borrow directly from pre-approved training providers, including magnification aids, specialised computer accessories, voice recognition and screen reading software.

-Specialised support is also funded and may include Auslan interpreters, disability coaches or mentors.
+Specialised support may also be funded and can include Auslan interpreters, disability coaches or mentors.

 Check-in with your training provider to discuss your needs.

 What is Skills Disability Support?